The Dog Mom Gazette

 Buying all that separately ran close to $180 a month.

-Good Stretch comes out to about a dollar a scoop.
+Because it’s about a dollar a scoop.

 Less than a dollar on subscription.